team-301/team-301.github.io/user-needs.md

 more efficient for old and new users.
 Our main goal is to build an easy-to-set-up, lightweight, and good-quality solar panel cleaner that reacts fast whenever it feels a certain quantity of dust.
-On the other hand, it will be featured with different sensors such as temperature, and humidity sensors.
+On the other hand, it will be featured with different sensors such as temperature.

 **Stakeholders**